-7.1.1 Regulation regarding NO_x emissions
+7.1.1 Regulation and calculation criteria for NO_x emissions

-Regulation 13 of Annex IV specifies a limit for the nitrogen oxides (NO_x) emissions of engines installed on ships, which has a direct implication on the design of propulsion engines.
+Regulation 13 of MARPOL Annex VI specifies a limit for the nitrogen oxides (NO_x) emissions for engines installed on ships.
+This has a direct implication on the design of propulsion engines.